pwmckenna/pwmckenna.github.io/_posts/2012-8-6-making-of-one-hash.md

 #{{ page.title }}

 OneHash allows you to stream audio and video directly from a torrent swarm.
-No servers.
-No bandwidth caps.
-No size limits.

 Take torrent information of any variety (torrent file, magnet link, info hash) and just put it after #, and the site will start to download the content, and let you watch or listen in your browser.